-London is home to many of the world’s most impressive creative studios and today Creative Chair is talking to Michael Scantlebury, the founder and director of Impero, a studio with an impressive level of work and innovation.
+London is home to many of the world’s most impressive creative studios and today Creative Chair is in the big smoke for an interview with Michael Scantlebury, the founder and director of Impero, a studio with an impressive level of work and innovation.

 You can see more from Michael Scantlebury’s Impero on their website.